TBleess/Website_New/pages/9_Not_in_Menu/demography-summit-2017.md

 And more!
 [**Draft Agenda**](https://drive.google.com/open?id=0B2FMBVetYCVCRndMSUNudXhxWGc)

+Registration to attend the Summit will close on October 27th, webinar registration will close November 1st.

 We have three options for registering and "attending" our meeting this year:

 1. Register by October 23rd and the registration fee will be $60, plus fees.